Last Updated on 29 November 2025 by Cycloscope

 Cycling routes in the Ring of Kerry (the Iveragh Peninsula)

-The county Kerry encompasses also the peninsula of Dingle in the north (which we’ll discuss in another blog post), the Ring of Beara in the south, and a wide area of countryside in the interiors.
-The first two are very interesting places where to ride your bicycle, while the interior can actually be a bit boring.
+County Kerry also encompasses the peninsula of Dingle in the north (which we’ll discuss in another blog post), the Ring of Beara in the south, and a wide area of countryside in the interior.
+The first two are exciting places to ride your bicycle, while the interior can actually be a bit boring.

 The classic circular route

-From here you’ll follow the N70 to Glenbeigh, where indeed there’s a campsite.
-This section is boring with no special view and a lot of traffic in Summer.
+From here, you’ll follow the N70 to Glenbeigh, where there’s indeed a campsite.
+This section is boring with no special view and a lot of traffic in the Summer.

 After that, the road finally hits the coast (you can take a short detour on the R546) for a short time before climbing a small hill and arriving in Cahersiveen.
-Cahersiveen is another medium-sized town with all the facilities you might need, including a campsite near the water, it lacks the charm of Killorglin but has some nice views over the bay.
+Cahersiveen is another medium-sized town with all the facilities you might need, including a campsite near the water; it lacks the charm of Killorglin but has some lovely views over the bay.

-From here the N70 turns inland across a nice but absolutely not-spectacular countryside until Waterville, the next nice place along the way.
-Nice beach, restaurant, and supermarkets.
+From here, the N70 turns inland across a lovely but absolutely not spectacular countryside until Waterville, the next nice place along the way—beautiful beach, restaurant, and supermarkets.

 From Parknasilla, the road follows the coast very closely but you’ll actually never see the sea because of the many properties protected by tall trees and fences, we were very disappointed because the coastline is actually gorgeous here.

 We absolutely advise getting off the N70 and on the R568 from Sneem (check the Suggested Route map).
-We took it from Blackwater Ridge, cycling a nice and shaded road that goes along the river.
+We took it from Blackwater Ridge, cycling along a lovely, shaded road that follows the river.

 The R568 brings you all the way to Molls Gap through a scenic and quiet road, very nice.
-There’s though an even better option, which is going around the mountains in the Black Valley.
-The road here is unpaved with some steep stretches but has some of the best landscapes in the Kerry.
+There’s, though, an even better option: going around the mountains in the Black Valley.
+The road here is unpaved with some steep stretches, but it has some of the best landscapes in Kerry.

-You’re now cycling the Killarney National Park, and this is one of the greatest routes in Ireland, cycling at its best.
+You’re now cycling the Killarney National Park, and this is one of the most fantastic routes in Ireland, cycling at its best.
 The several lakes inside the park are all connected and make for a stunning kayaking day, if you have the time do it!

-Near Killarney is the small but nice Torc Waterfall, and in town is the nice and relaxing Castle Park.
+Near Killarney is the small but friendly Torc Waterfall, and in town is the pleasant and relaxing Castle Park.
 Killarney also has a well-equipped campsite.
-Another very nice place to visit in the area is the Muckross Abbey, founded for the Observation Franciscans in about 1448 and now lying in well-preserved and fascinating ruins.
+Another lovely place to visit in the area is Muckross Abbey, founded for the Observant Franciscans in about 1448 and now lying in well-preserved, fascinating ruins.

 Our two cents about the “classic” Ring of Kerry route

-There are many alternatives which we’ll now discuss, trying to compose what, in our humble opinion, is the best cycling route in the Ring of Kerry.
+There are many alternatives, which we’ll now discuss, in an effort to compose what, in our humble opinion, is the best cycling route in the Ring of Kerry.

 The Ballghisheen Pass

-The Ballaghisheen Pass (just 300msl), is the birthplace of the legend of Asheen.
+The Ballaghisheen Pass (just 300msl) is the birthplace of the legend of Asheen.
 A road that cuts through the interiors of the Iveragh Peninsula for its whole length, scenic from its beginning in Killarney to its end in Waterville.
-There are also some variants that are maybe even more beautiful, the cut to Cahersiveen and the stunning link road from Islandboy to Glencar.
+Some variants are maybe even more beautiful, the cut to Cahersiveen and the stunning link road from Islandboy to Glencar.

-The road is very narrow, barely sufficient for two big cars to pass on opposite ways, but you won’t see so many of those, even in high season.
+The road is very narrow, barely sufficient for two big cars to pass in opposite directions, but you won’t see so many of those, even in high season.
 This area is inexplicably underrated.

 It’s a barren landscape that looks like high mountains even if it’s not, when we were there, there was a chronic cycle race, and we had fun racing with our super-heavy bikes.